6 steps to build a neural network in OpenNN

 Tensor<Index, 2> confusion = testing_analysis.calculate_confusion();

 In a confusion matrix, rows represent targets (or real values), and columns represent outputs (or predicted values).
-The diagonal cells show the correctly classified cases, and the off-diagonal cells show the misclassified instances.
+The diagonal cells show correctly classified cases, and the off-diagonal cells show misclassified cases.

 For more information about the testing analysis methods, see the TestingAnalysis class.